altocodenl/TODIS/readme.md

 ### Pillar 2: single dataspace

+Data cannot be floating.
+It has to be somewhere.
+Path is how you reference a value.
+There's no notion of a value without a path.
+Everything exists in a space and everything has a handle.
+There's no "floating" or "dangling" data.

+A particular point in the dataspace is a *place*.
+Places are data.

+two servers
+one database

 Everything has a path.
 Address is path.

+A space and a name are the same thing.

 Let's call them keys. a path is one or more keys, followed by a value.